zacharytyhacz/pure-store/README.md

 ## Future

-`pure-store` is stable now, and I do not anticipate a need to change the API.
+`pure-store-updated` is stable now, and I do not anticipate a need to change the API.
 The focus for now is improving the documentation.